axtk/react-store/README.md

 ## Multi-store setup

 By default, the `useStore` hook responds to all updates in the store, while the workings of the React's virtual DOM reconciliation algorithm help apply only necessary updates to the real DOM, which provides a decent rendering optimization.
-Using multiple stores in complex applications, apart from providing the semantic separation of concerns, helps avoid receiving irrelevant updates in the components at an even earlier stage.
+Using multiple stores in complex applications, apart from providing the semantic separation of data, helps avoid receiving irrelevant updates in the components at an even earlier stage.

 Multiple stores can be passed to the application by means of the `<StoreProvider>` component.
 Apart from a single store, the `value` prop accepts a key-value map or an array of stores.